hmteditors/closed-hc-il18/text-reuse.md

 - 1041 lines of the *Iliad*
 - 43 pages of the Venetus A
 - total scholia: 515
-- words in text of scholia: more than 9400
+- words in text of scholia: more than 9400 ?????

-___

-## Breakdown by type of scholion ##

-**need to update all these numbers**

-Main scholia: 217

-Intermarginal scholia: 78

-Interlinear scholia: 38

-Interior scholia: 55

-Exterior scholia: 11

 ___